bboyjeans05/cv-screening-poc/README.md

 # AI CV Screening - Proof of Concept

-A working slice of "Initiative 2" from my recommendation for the Employment Hero AI-Native Engineering Challenge: LLM-based CV screening that **ranks and explains, while a human always decides**.
+A working slice of "Initiative 2" from my recommendation for the AI-Native Engineering Challenge: LLM-based CV screening that **ranks and explains, while a human always decides**.

 Built in one evening with AI assistance - which is the point.
 The